KazaKago/swr-compose/README.md

 This is a clone library of [React SWR](https://swr.vercel.app) ported for [Jetpack Compose](https://developer.android.com/jetpack/compose).
 Currently works only on Android.

-The API specification of `React SWR (v1.3.0)` is followed as much as possible.
+The API specification of `React SWR` is followed as much as possible.
 Options are also supported for the most part.

 ## What's "SWR"？